getify/You-Dont-Know-JS/scope-closures/ch5.md

 }
 ```

 What's wrong here?
-We could use `let` just fine in this construct, and we asserted that it creates a new `i` for each loop iteration scope, so it doesn't even seem to be a "re-declaration".
+We could use `let` just fine in this construct, and we asserted that it creates a new `i` for each loop iteration scope, so it doesn't even seem to be a "re-declaration."

 Let's mentally "expand" that loop like we did earlier: